 - You are allowed to remove features, but you are not allowed to remove quality.
 If the solution will fail to operate shortly after launch, or there is a probability of disruption to regular operations, go back and fix.
 Features can be added later.
 Quality failures are highly disruptive.

 - Test, Test, Test.
-Do the thing and make the change as many times as you want.
+Work on the change, try it, and make the change as many times as you want.
 In test (non-prod) environments.
 Get good at it.
 Make mistakes, practice.
 Learn.
 Then when you get to production, its close to rote.
 You’ve tested all the ways you can think of to fail, and have learned from them for the long term, not just this change.

 - If a deadline is going to be missed, evaluate the cost of doing so.
-Then evaluate the cost of pushing it out with the missing quality (e.g. if it fails every other day, if operations stop, if it gives the wrong answers).
+Then evaluate the cost to the company of pushing it out with the missing quality (e.g. what happens if it fails every other day, if operations stop, if it gives the wrong answers).
 Measure this using money and time (which can be equated with money).
+Things like loss of customers, financial errors, product failures all have monetary costs that can be measured.
 Deadline pushers will give pause.